anderson-aristotle/js-boggle-challenge/README.md

 After `grunt nag` passes, you should run `grunt test` to run the included tests.
 Tests will tell you whether of not you've met these requirements.

-## Bonuses

-Only try these after completing the main challenge.

 ### Big Boggle challenge

 Big Boggle uses a 5X5 tray.